Getting Started – Marketing Cloud

 - draw single or multi-sided GEOLINE™

-A Zone can consist of one or more intersecting or non-intersecting Geofences, GEOLINE™ and/or Beacons.
+A Zone can consist of one or more intersecting or non-intersecting Geofences and/or GEOLINE™.
 Users’ devices will respond to Zones according to the Actions and Conditions that are set for a particular Zone.
 The shape and distribution of Geofences and GEOLINE™ should suit the commercial and natural environment they relate to.

-A Custom Action can deliver a call back to the mobile app to allow an action to be executed on the device.
-You can add additional data to the Custom Action, allowing you to tag details about the location, the business, target customers and the campaign to add valuable context.
-This helps you easily analyze the success of campaigns and deliver ROI figures to your clients.
+This action triggers the callback to Salesforce Marketing Cloud’s Journey Builder events.
+You can add additional data to the Action, allowing you to tag details about the location, the business, target customers and the campaign to add valuable context.
+This helps you easily guide the user into the correct Journey or Journey flow, analyze the success of campaigns and deliver ROI figures to your clients.

-Zero, one or multiple Conditions can be configured for a Custom Action to determine when the Action should be initiated in a device that passes through a Zone.
+Zero, one or multiple Conditions can be configured for an Action to determine when the Action should be initiated in a device that passes through a Zone.

-To set a Condition, select the Custom Action in the slider menu and select the New Condition button, which will reveal a New Condition drop down menu.
+To set a Condition or add additional data to a Zone, select the Trigger Journey Builder Action in the slider menu.
+To add data, press the Edit Action button and add the data to the Custom Field Key and Custom Field Value fields (press the + button to add additional data).
+To add a condition, select the New Condition button, which will reveal a New Condition drop down menu.
 One or more Conditions can be selected from the following pre-built conditions.

 - Percentage Crossed/Sequential